Buckenham

-Buckenham is a former civil parish, now in the civil parish of Strumpshaw, in the English county of Norfolk.
+Buckenham is a village in the civil parish of Strumpshaw, in the Broadland district, in the English county of Norfolk.
 It is located 4 mi south-west of Acle and 8 mi east of Norwich on the northern bank of the River Yare.
 Buckenham Marshes RSPB reserve in the parish is a bird reserve operated by the RSPB and much of the area of the former parish lies within The Broads National Park.

 Buckenham's name is of Anglo-Saxon origin and in the Domesday Book it is recorded as a settlement of 195 households in the Hundred of Blofield.
 It formed part of the estates of William the Conqueror, Bury St Edmunds Abbey and William d'Ecouis.

 In 1931, the parish had a population of 128.
 This was the last time separate population statistics were collected for Buckenham as on 1 April 1935, the civil parish was abolished and merged with Strumpshaw.